-The weighted average maturity of investments is 0.13 years.
+The weighted average maturity of investments is 0.42 years.

-The Center's investments in stock are valued using quoted market prices in active markets (Level 1 inputs).
-The Center's investments in negotiable certificates of deposit are valued using quoted prices in markets that are not considered to be active, dealer quotations or alternative pricing sources for similar assets or liabilities for which all significant inputs are observable, either directly or indirectly (Level 2 inputs).
+The Center's investments in stock and U.S. Government money market funds are valued using quoted market prices in active markets (Level 1 inputs).
+The Center's investments in negotiable certificates of deposit, federal agency securities, commercial paper and U.S. Treasury notes are valued using quoted prices in markets that are not considered to be active, dealer quotations or alternative pricing sources for similar assets or liabilities for which all significant inputs are observable, either directly or indirectly (Level 2 inputs).